Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 Coombes’ face hardened a bit.
 "Daar ain’t a dog, Walsh.
 He’s his own man."

-"…Fuck."
+"...Fuck."
 Walsh rubbed his hand over his face and sighed.
 "But that’s the thing!
 He’s bringing out the dog lover in me ‘cuz he *is* so dog-like!
-I mean, he makes a lot of the same sounds, has a lot of the same tics, he wags his tail…"
+I mean, he makes a lot of the same sounds, has a lot of the same tics, he wags his tail..."

 "And got the equivalent of an A in calculus, as I recall.
 He’s proud of that one."

-"Yeah, well, I got an A+, so…point taken, though."
+"Yeah, well, I got an A+, so... point taken, though."
 Walsh shook his head.
 "Man.
 Did ‘ya ever think we’d be worrying about how not-dog-like a race of talking dogs is?
 Except they’re not?"

 "Not talking dogs?
 Or not dog-like?"